-We are a development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response such as fibromyalgia ("FM").
-Overactive immune response related to activation of tissue resident herpes virus has been postulated to be a potential root cause of chronic illnesses such as FM, irritable bowel disease ("IBS"), chronic fatigue syndrome and other functional somatic syndromes, all of which are characterized by a waxing and waning manifestation of disease.
-While not completely understood, there is general agreement in the medical community that activation of the herpes virus is triggered by some form of environmental and/or health stressor.
-Our lead candidate, IMC-1, is a novel, proprietary, fixed dose combination of famciclovir and celecoxib.
-IMC-1 represents a novel combination, dual mechanism antiviral therapy designed to synergistically suppress herpes virus activation and replication, with the end goal of reducing viral mediated disease burden.
+We are advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response such as FM and LC.
+Overactive immune response related to activation of tissue resident herpesvirus has been postulated to be a potential root cause of chronic illnesses such as FM, irritable bowel disease ("IBS"), LC, chronic fatigue syndrome and other functional somatic syndromes, all of which are characterized by a waxing and waning manifestation of the disease, often triggered by events which compromise the immune system.
+While not completely understood, there is general agreement in the medical community that activation of the herpesvirus is triggered by some form of environmental and/or health stressor.
+Our product candidates, IMC-1 and IMC-2, are novel, proprietary, fixed dose combinations of anti-herpes antivirals and celecoxib.
+IMC-1 is a novel combination of famciclovir and celecoxib intended to synergistically suppress herpesvirus activation and replication, with the end goal of reducing a patient's viral mediated disease burden.
+IMC-2 is a combination of valacyclovir and celecoxib that, like IMC-1, is intended to synergistically suppress herpesvirus activation and replication with a more specific activity against the Epstein-Barr virus (herpesvirus HHV-4).

-IMC-1 combines two specific mechanisms of action purposely designed to inhibit herpes virus activation and replication, thereby keeping the herpes virus in a latent (dormant) state or "down-regulating" the virus from a lytic (active) state back to latency.
-The famciclovir component of IMC-1 inhibits viral DNA replication.
-The celecoxib component of IMC-1 inhibits cyclooxegenase-2 ("COX-2") and to a lesser degree COX-1 enzymes, used by the herpes virus to amplify or accelerate its own replication.
-We are unaware of any other antivirals in development for the treatment of FM.
-We believe this novel approach was a germane consideration in the U.S. Food and Drug Administration ("FDA") designating IMC-1 for fast-track review status for the treatment of FM.
-Furthermore, IMC-1 has been granted a synergy patent based on the fact that neither antivirals nor NSAIDS/COX-2 inhibitors (the individual components of IMC-1) has proven effective in the management of FM when used as a monotherapy, yet the dual mechanism combination therapy generated a result in preliminary studies that appears to be greater than the sum of its parts.
+IMC-1 and IMC-2 combine two specific mechanisms of action purposely designed to inhibit herpesvirus activation and replication, thereby keeping the herpesvirus in a latent (dormant) state or "down-regulating" the herpesvirus from a lytic (active) state back to latency.
+The famciclovir component of IMC-1 and the valacyclovir component of IMC-2 inhibit viral DNA replication.
+The celecoxib component of IMC-1 and IMC-2 inhibits cyclooxegenase-2 (COX-2) and to a lesser degree cyclooxegenase-1 (COX-1) enzymes, which are used by the herpesvirus to amplify or accelerate its own replication.
+We are unaware of any other antivirals currently in development for the treatment of FM or related conditions.
+We believe this novel approach was a germane consideration in the FDA designating IMC-1 for fast-track review status for the treatment of FM.
+IMC-1 has also been granted a synergy patent based on the fact that neither of the individual components has proven effective in the management of FM, yet the combination therapy generated a result that is greater than the sum of its parts.